 Before the exam:

-- Use the unit guide to create an overview of themes and topics.
+- Create an overview of themes and topics.

 - Revise tutorial problems.

-- Do past exams (under exam conditions, including handwriting) and discuss your answers with your lecturers and tutors (where possible), or use annotated answers.
+- Discuss your answers with your lecturers and tutors (where possible).

 - Check the day/time/place for your exam.

-- Know what you are permitted to take into the examination room, especially if the exam is open book.
+- Know what you are permitted to take into the examination room and prepare the day before.

 During the exam:

-- Decide on the order of your answers and organise plans (mentally if writing is not permitted).
+- Decide on the order of your answers and organise plans.

-- Write notes/brief outline answers in your exam booklet.
+- Write notes/brief outline answers in you exam (after formal reading time).

 - Work thoroughly but rapidly.